Tracking Progress

 My completion rate is low — is that bad?
 Not necessarily.
 If you mostly log sessions after completing them, your rate will be high.
 If you use the scheduling feature to plan ahead and then not always follow through, the rate reflects that gap.
 Use it as a signal, not a score.

 Does distance track automatically?
-No. You enter distance manually when logging a Run.
-Pace calculates automatically once you've entered both duration and distance.
+No. You enter distance manually when logging a Run, Swimming, or Cycling session.
+Pace calculates automatically for runs once you've entered both duration and distance.

-Can I filter the trend chart to a specific activity type?
-The trend chart currently shows all activity types combined.
-Use the List tab filter if you want to see type-specific data.
+Can I filter the Activity Trends chart to a specific type?
+The Activity Trends chart currently shows all activity types combined.
+Use the type selector in the My Stats section for per-type breakdowns.

 Where do I see how my workouts relate to my mood?
 Your logged workouts appear alongside mood entries in daily views.
 For deeper analysis, use the AI chat — it has context on both your activity and mood history and can speak to patterns across the two.